-Olivier (Ollie) Cotsaftis is a post-disciplinary researcher-practitioner exploring pathways towards regenerative and more-than-human futures
+Olivier (Ollie) Cotsaftis is a post-disciplinary researcher-practitioner working at the intersection of design, ecology, and futures

-Olivier (Ollie) Cotsaftis is a post-disciplinary researcher-practitioner exploring pathways towards regenerative and more-than-human futures
+Olivier (Ollie) Cotsaftis is a post-disciplinary researcher-practitioner working at the intersection of design, ecology, and futures

-Before joining RMIT, Ollie was a design lead at Fjord Design and Innovation and the founder of future ensemble studio.
-Ollie is also an editorial board member for Research Directions: Biotechnology Design (Cambridge Press, UK) and the co-founder of neomatter, a nature repair and nature-based solutions startup.
+Before joining RMIT, he was a design lead at Fjord Design and Innovation and the founder of future ensemble studio.
+He is currently Program Manager (Co) of the Master of Design Innovation and Technology, Design and Architecture Lead of the RMIT Nature Positive Network, editorial board member for Biotechnology Design (Cambridge Press, UK), and co-founder of neomatter, a nature repair and nature-based solutions startup.

 Biomaterials & the Circular Economy

-With growing investments, manufacturers are able to increase their production while lowering their costs, making the range of biomaterials on offer more affordable and diverse.
+As production scales up and costs come down, the range of biomaterials on offer becomes more affordable and diverse.
 This means thinking beyond timber, cotton and traditional organic materials to embrace innovations like seaweed textiles, compostable bioplastics and waste-based bio-objects — all designed to close material loops and better manage our resources.

 Regenerative Futures & More-than-human Worlds

-Regenerative and more-than-human approaches to design offer clear and actionable pathways toward achieving this vision.
-More than advancing ecosystem health and environmental sustainability, they also benefit humanity, mitigating impacts while future-proofing our cities where more than half of the world's population is currently living.
+In this context, regenerative and more-than-human design offer a shift in perspective.
+More than advancing ecosystem health and environmental sustainability, they also benefit humanity — mitigating impacts while future-proofing our cities, where more than half of the world’s population now lives.

-In essence, and alongside the deepening critique of sustainability and anthropocentric design practices, these approaches help us explore 21st-century transitions — regenerative futures in more-than-human worlds.
+In essence, and alongside the deepening critique of sustainability and anthropocentric design practices, these approaches help us navigate 21st-century transitions — regenerative futures in more-than-human worlds.

 2021 Melbourne Design Week